Smart gun: Gun owners

-Smart firearms safety technology is intended to prevent the accidental use and misuse of firearms by children and teens, as well as reducing accidental discharges or the use of a firearm against its owner if the firearm is stolen or taken away.
+User-specific firearm safety technology is intended to prevent the accidental use and misuse of firearms by children and teens, as well as reducing accidental discharges or the use of a firearm against its owner if the firearm is stolen or taken away.
 Smart guns may also reduce incidents of suicide by unauthorized users of a firearm.

+Location-based guns are argued to satisfy the right to possess arms for defense of homes and businesses while being useless for the commission of crimes away from those homes and businesses, or in gang-related violence.
+Theft of firearms is deterred by the firearm's being deactivated on removal.

 Law enforcement

 Law enforcement applications also hold promise; San Francisco Police Chief Greg Suhr went on record supporting smart guns for their potential to reduce the risk of having a law enforcement officer's gun used against him or her, and for rendering stolen guns unfireable.
 Richard Beary, president of the International Association of Chiefs of Police, was quoted in the Washington Post as saying there would be "plenty of agencies interested in beta testing the [smart gun] technology."

 In October 2013 the European Commission published a document by commissioner Cecilia Malmström, stating that "the Commission will work with the firearms industry to explore technological solutions, such as biometric sensors where personal data is stored in the firearm, for ensuring that purchased firearms may only be used by their legal owner.
 It will carry out a detailed cost-benefit analysis on the question of making such 'smart gun' security features mandatory for firearms lawfully sold in the EU."

+An advantage of proposed location-based guns depends on them having electronic circuitry and electronic control over firing.
+Those technologies make it relatively easy to design them to communicate with a Cellular network or other communication system to provide discharge information or to be externally prevented from firing regardless of location.
+This could allow Police to disable firearms in an area during operations and locate stolen firearms.